fmuller-pns/systemc-vscode-project-template/readme.md

 ```bash
 $ mv systemc-2.3.3 systemc
 ```
-#### 2. To better debug, use the command below with option at step 5 (Configure the package for your system)
+#### 2. Follow the INSTALL text file to install SystemC.
+To better debug, use the command below with option at step 5 in INSTALL file (Configure the package for your system)
 ```bash
 $ ../configure --enable-debug
 ```